Skip to main content

 • Over-reliance on Excel exports for analysis

-• Unorganized report folders (hard to find reports)
+• Disorganised report folders (hard to find reports)

 Example finding: "Sales team exports data to Excel weekly for pipeline analysis.
 Recommend building a real-time pipeline dashboard in Salesforce."